UPSC CSE 2022 Notification, Exam Date & IAS Preparation

-Topics Covered: UPSC CSE Notification 2021, Preparation Tips for IAS & IPS Exam, IAS preparation, Prepare Time Table, Choose Optional Subject Wisely, Make Notes, Attempt Mocks & Past Year Papers, Interview Preparation & Stay Positive
+Topics Covered: UPSC CSE (IAS) 2022 Notification & Exam Dates, Preparation Tips for IAS Exam, Recommended Time Table, Choose Optional Subject Wisely, Make Notes, Attempt Mocks & Past Year Papers, Interview Preparation & Stay Positive

 It’s been almost an eon since the last time I appeared for the UPSC IAS exams, and yet even today I stand in awe whenever I sift through the questions asked in the exams.

 Such is the quality and the level of it.

 There is a reason why the UPSC CSE is considered the toughest when it comes to Govt.
 Job examinations.

 The sheer depth and cleverness of it speak of the efficacy of the exam in selecting from the best of the best.

 I remember the first time I had decided to appear for the IAS exams, I was really excited.

 I was working as an SBI PO back then.
 It was one of my college buddies that had inspired me to apply for the IAS exams.

 The UPSC exam dates had been released and the UPSC notification was just about to be released.